 Requirements when sponsoring an immigrant

 If you’re looking to sponsor your partner to live with you in the UK, before any application is submitted you should be aware that there are some financial requirements that must first be met.
-This is to demonstrate that you and your partner have the financial capacity to afford their stay in the country.
+This financial responsibility is to demonstrate that you and your partner have the financial capacity to afford their stay in the country.

 Appendix FM of the Immigration Rules sets out the requirements clearly, and whether you and your partner are applying for “leave to enter” or “leave to remain”, the rules are pretty much the same.